-But even the toy giant was not protected from the effects of Corona: There were delivery bottlenecks for some products because the demand was higher than the capacity.
-“At this point, a big thank you to all of our employees and our suppliers.
-You have achieved great things under the very challenging conditions, ”said Hanspeter Mürle, CEO of Ravensburger AG.
+But even the toy giant was not protected from the effects of Corona: There were delivery bottlenecks for some products because demand was higher than capacity.
+"At this point, a big thank you to all our employees and our suppliers.
+They have achieved great things under the very challenging conditions," said Hanspeter Mürle, CEO of Ravensburger AG.

 The Ravensburger Children's World, the Ravensburger Museum and the Ravensburger Spieleland were affected to a greater extent by the measures to prevent the spread of the corona virus.
 The park's season start was postponed to May 1st, and the number of daily visitors had to be limited.

-Ravensburger remains active in the areas of climate protection and sustainability.
+Ravensburger remains active when it comes to climate protection and sustainability.
 An immediate measure for active climate protection was financed with 250.000 euros: In cooperation with the NGO Fairventures, the planting and sustainable management of over 120.000 trees in Uganda and Indonesia is made possible.
-In addition to the successive implementation of measures to reduce CO2, Ravensburger is currently developing an expanded sustainability concept.
-Donations also flowed: 750.000 euros went to social projects in all countries in which Ravensburger has its own locations - Germany, Austria, Switzerland, USA, Great Britain, the Czech Republic, France, Italy, Spain, Portugal, Sweden, the Netherlands, Belgium and Japan - is represented.
+In addition to the successive implementation of measures to reduce CO2, Ravensburger is currently developing an extended sustainability concept.
+And donations also flowed in: 750.000 euros went to social projects in all countries where Ravensburger has its own locations - Germany, Austria, Switzerland, USA, Great Britain, the Czech Republic, France, Italy, Spain, Portugal, Sweden, the Netherlands, Belgium and Japan - is represented.
 “We got through the special year 2020 well.
-We have therefore decided to become more involved with children and families in difficult situations and with climate protection, ”said Clemens Maier.
+That's why we decided to get involved more broadly for children and families in difficult situations and for climate protection," said Clemens Maier.